Skip to content

 • Add butter, cream cheese, milk or heavy cream, salt and pepper.
 Mash with a potato masher.
 If you want them extra creamy, use an electric mixer for 10 seconds (be careful not to over mix or they'll taste gluey).
 Add a Tablespoon or two more heavy creamy if you’d like them even creamier.
 Salt and pepper to taste.

 • If you'd like them extra cheesy, mix 1/2 cup cheese into the potatoes.
 Then spread into a 4×8" baking dish.
 Top with shredded cheese.
-Bake for 15 to 20 minutes or until cheese is bubbly.
+Bake for 15 to 20 minutes at 350°F or until cheese is bubbly.
 You can also broil 1 to 2 minutes (watch carefully).

 • Top potatoes with chives.
 Serve while warm.